AlexPD93/AlexPD93/README.md

 # Hello!
 Alex here and welcome to my Github. 👋

-## I am an aspiring full stack software developer, training with [Founders and Coders](https://www.foundersandcoders.com/about/).
+## :man_technologist: I am an aspiring full stack software developer, training with [Founders and Coders](https://www.foundersandcoders.com/about/).

+## About me:

 <!--
 **AlexPD93/AlexPD93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.